Fillan of Pittenweem: St Fillan's Cave

 David I of Scotland granted the monks of the Priory of St. Mary the Virgin on the Isle of May the manor of Pittenweem, where they erected the Priory of St. Adrian over the ancient cave associated with Saint Fillan.
 A stairway was built by the monks of the priory from the cave, ending in a vaulted cellar in the Priory grounds.

-The cave was also used by smugglers for some time, and as a store room for local fisherfolk (Pittenweem has been a fishing village since the time of early Christian settlement and later a harbour was constructed).
-It served as a prison during the witch hunts of the 17–18th centuries and was used as a rubbish tip which probably resulted in its disappearance for some time.
+Smugglers also used the cave for some time and as a storeroom for local fisherfolk (Pittenweem has been a fishing village since the time of early Christian settlement, and later a harbour was constructed).
+It served as a prison during the witch hunts of the 17th and 18th centuries and was used as a rubbish tip, which probably led to its disappearance for some time.

 The cave was rediscovered about 1900 when a horse ploughing in the Priory garden fell down a hole into it.
 It was rededicated as a place of worship by the Bishop of St. Andrews in 1935.

 It has since been refurbished and opened to visitors as of October 2000, and is owned by the Bishop Low Trust.
 It is entrusted to St John's Scottish Episcopal Church in Pittenweem, and is open to the public.